Marco-Congedo/FourierAnalysis.jl/docs/src/MainModule.md

 ```

 An instance of this type is requested by the [`smooth`](@ref) function,
-and as an optional keyword argument by several constructors.
-It apply both to objects created in the frequency domain and in the time-frequency domain.
+which apply to both frequency domain objects and time-frequency
+domain objects.

-- `noSmoother` corresponds to no *smoothing*.
+- `noSmoother` corresponds to no smoothing.
-- `hannSmoother` is the *Hann* smoothing window (3-points)
+- `hannSmoother` is the Hann smoothing window (3-points)
-- `hammingSmoother` is the *Hamming* smoothing window (3-points)
+- `hammingSmoother` is the Hamming smoothing window (3-points)
-- `blackmanSmoother` is the *Blackman* smoothing window (5-points)
+- `blackmanSmoother` is the Blackman smoothing window (5-points)

 See [`smooth`](@ref) for details on these windows.